fforster/NSFConicyt_FF/README.md

 # NSFConicyt_FF
-Some files produced for the NSF Conicyt collaboration between the University of Chile and the University of Washington
+Some files produced for the NSF Conicyt collaboration between the University of Chile and the University of Washington (Francisco Forster)

 - Covariance.pdf:
 Notes on covariance matrix for image convolution and object detection